jocke/taggart/README.markdown

 History
 -------
+- Added <script>-tag.
+You can now add ``"my-script.js".script`` and ``"alert('Hello World!')".script`.
+- Added several tags (still not a complete list, tweet or send a pull request for more tags.)
+- Removed several 'if DEBUG' lines
+- Removed examples and most comments from taggart.rb file
 - Converted the README to markdown for a bit better formatting fun.
 - Added `.href` and `.img` feature.
 - Created Gem